 The Internet can be a magnificent resource for kids to conduct research for school, communicate with friends and family as well as play games.
 But the resource can also pose many hazards if not used properly.
-That’s why it’s important to be aware of what your kids see and hear on the Internet, who they meet, and what they share about themselves while online.
+That’s why it’s important to be aware of what your kids see, hear and do on the Internet, who they meet, and what they share about themselves while online.

 To help kids maximize the Internet’s benefits, while minimizing the risks, SecurityOrb.com provides the latest research, tips, and tools to assist with keeping kids safe while online.